b1alpha/Smoothiedejour/README.md

 This project uses automated CI/CD pipelines to ensure code quality:

 - **GitHub Actions:** Runs linting and tests on every push and pull request to `main`, `master`, and `develop` branches.
-The workflow tests against Node.js 18.x and 20.x.
+The workflow tests against Node.js 20.x.
 If linting or tests fail, the PR will be blocked from merging.
 - **Vercel:** Builds and deploys the application.
 Since GitHub Actions already validates code quality, Vercel focuses on fast builds and deployments.

 You can view the CI status in: